HenryBald/HenryBaldwinPortfolio/README.md

 ### The Arkan Project - Processing Demo
 Processing demo for project made by Eli Wright, James Sturm, Owen Thibodeaux, and myself
 #### I composed music using BandLab and wrote the majority of the actual code for the demo itself.
-I also created a few of the sprites using Photoshop.
+I also created a few of the sprites using Photoshop, along with the start screen and end screen.

 ![Running App](https://github.com/HenryBald/comprog1a3portfolio/blob/main/images/ArkanDemoRunning.png?raw=true)